Clinical Trials and Other Research Experiences

 Current ongoing clinical trials include:

-- Studying the use of oral immunotherapy to treat milk and peanut allergy;
+- Studying the use of immunotherapy to treat milk egg and peanut allergy

-- Investigating of the mechanism of outgrowing milk allergy, in particular, tolerance to heated milk;
+- Investigating of the mechanism of outgrowing allergy, in particular, tolerance to heated milk and egg

-- Developing methods to identify immunodeficiencies in minorities;
+- Developing computer targeting methods to identify immunodeficiencies in minorities

 As part of their fellowship training, fellows are encouraged to participate in one or more of these clinical trials.
-Some projects are also performed in the General Clinical Research Center, a facility sponsoring both in- and outpatient clinical research.
+Some projects are also performed in the Clinical Research Unit, a facility sponsoring outpatient clinical research.
 Through involvement in these projects, fellows can gain practical skills and valuable experience in conducting clinical research protocols.

 Throughout the year, fellows play an active teaching role for medical students and residents who rotate through the adult and pediatric services.
 In addition, senior fellows organize talks for a series of introductory clinical lectures given to the first year fellows.
 Other formal teaching opportunities exist though presentations at the weekly Allergy and Immunology Grand Rounds, various journal clubs, and the preparation of resident teaching conferences for the house staff at the Mount Sinai Hospital and our affiliate community hospitals.